hussainahmad/android-tracking_legacy_way/README.md

 # Google Tag Manager for Android App's
 [Before we look at implementing GTM for developers let's have a deeper look at official website][1]

-Go to Mobile APIs and select 'GET STARTED FOR ANDROID' option and this redirect to [the official documentation for Android][2]
-In this page we'll see by default the implementation of TagManager with Firebase, but for this sample project we'll see how to implement it using Legacy way, without Firebase.

 ## Before beginning a few concepts you should know
 #### TAG
 A tag is a piece of code that sends information to a third party, such as Google Analytics.